 Finally, you may find that there are features you still want to use elsewhere but need to disable for users in China.
 In this case, we recommend detecting the available services from the client.

-Some countries (especially the People's Republic of China) strictly control access to various international web services.
-You can use service detection to determine whether particular services are available and fall-back gracefully or use alternative providers.
+Some countries (especially China) strictly control access to various international web services.
+Meanwhile, as geopolitical tensions escalate, many service providers are actively restricting or blocking access to their services in specific regions like China, including Copilot, ChatGPT, Google Gemini and Claude, etc. You can use service detection to determine whether particular services are available, allowing you to fallback gracefully or use alternative providers.

 As well as from inside China, another common place where access to third-party services may be blocked is from behind corporate firewalls.